 If you’re coming from Singapore, I recommend flying as this is the quickest and most convenient option.

-Flight time takes approximately 1 hour and 30 minutes, and fares will cost anywhere between RM 100 – RM 1900, depending on the promos, and season.
+The flight time is approximately an hour and a half, and fares start from RM100 depending on the promos, and season.

 In this post, we’ve covered the different transportation options that you can take when travelling to Langkawi.

 The fastest (and most convenient way) to get to your destination is to travel by plane.
 But as an alternative, you can also travel via bus, ferry or private vehicle.